 Four or so major branches of the main Plant family

-The following branching model takes account of the above MEGA6 diagrams and it also seeks to identify specific mutations which identify some particular branches in the descent of the main Plant family.
+The following branching model takes account of the aforementioned MEGA6 diagrams and it also seeks to identify specific mutations which identify some particular branches in the descent of the main Plant family.

 Such branching helps to break down the abnormally large main Plant family into rather more manageable sub-populations.
 Further genealogical connections within these sub-populations can then be investigated using a combination of documentary and DNA evidence.

-The branches differ in how much Y-STR testing is initially required in order to identify an apparent membership of each branch.
-Initially, only those who have had the Y-DNA37 test or better have been listed here though we are now recommending a cheaper Y-DNA12 test to be followed, in general, by some more-tailored further testing.
-This can then form the basis of an alternative testing strategy that is likely to be more cost-effective than just measuring more and more Y-STR markers by means of the FTDNA standard tests.
+The branches differ in how much Y-STR testing is required in order to gain a relatively clear idea of which major branch is theirs.
+The following discussion applies initially only to those who have taken at least the Y-DNA37 test, and so have results for the standard 37 Y-STR markers or more.
+However we are now recommending a cheaper Y-DNA12 test, at least as an initial possibility, which can then be followed by some more-tailored further testing if appropriate.
+This can form the basis of an alternative possible testing strategy that can be more cost-effective than just blindly measuring more and more Y-STR markers by means of standard FTDNA tests.
 Towards this end, some additional Y-STR and Y-SNP information is being appended for each branch listed below, as shown in small italics.

 - Branch A